anjackson/anjackson.github.io/page/2004-05-12-finite-difference-simulation-of-a-one-dimensional-harmonic-oscillator.md

 created: 1084352793
 permalink: "/ix2v/comphys/docs/ug/y3-pm1-fd-ho.pdf/"
 ---
-!!!Finite Difference Simulation of a One Dimensional Harmonic Oscillator !!A comparison of three finite difference techniques This experiment concern the comparison of three finite difference methods to the computational simulation of a simple harmonic oscillator.
+### Finite Difference Simulation of a One Dimensional Harmonic Oscillator
+## A comparison of three finite difference techniques
+This experiment concern the comparison of three finite difference methods to the computational simulation of a simple harmonic oscillator.
 The